Unity-Technologies/NativeVersionControlPlugins/README.md

 ## Structure

-* `Common/` contains structures and functionallity common to all plugins
+* `Common/` contains structures and functionality common to all plugins
 * `P4Plugin/` contains the Perforce plugin code and Perforce libraries (binaries shipped with Unity)
-* `TFSPlugin/` contains the Team Foundation Server/VS Online plugin code
+* `TFSPlugin/` contains the Team Foundation Server/VS Online plugin code (not officially supported by Unity, and not shipped with Unity)
 * `Test/` contains integration tests

 To build: